Surya5599/Shell/README.md

 Exit (runCmd());

 ./test: Test file created to test each of the classes: Semi, And, Or, SingleCommand, and MultCommand to make sure that all the classes can work together efficiently if there are various types of commands and connectors in a single user input.

-And - creating a test that has a failing cmd then checking if second command executes which it shouldn't Creating a test that has a passing cmd then checking if second executes which it should Or - creating a test that has a failing cmd then checking if second command executes which it should Creating a test that has a passing cmd then checking if second executes which it shouldn't
+And - creating a test that has a failing cmd then checking if second command executes which it shouldn't.

+Creating a test that has a passing cmd then checking if second executes which it should.

+Or - creating a test that has a failing cmd then checking if second command executes which it should.

+Creating a test that has a passing cmd then checking if second executes which it shouldn't.

 Semi: the outcome of the first shouldnt matter so that no matter what command execute in order.

 Exit: creating test for exiting the prompt which connector class or single argument classes.

 SingleCommand: Testing the cases such as #, or without the #

 Division:
 Melanie: SingleCommand, And, Exit

 Surya: MultCommand, Semi, Or

 Melanie and Surya: Main, Command.h